Traditional Beef Yakisoba

 What is Yakisoba?

 Yakisoba is a Japanese noodle stir-fried dish.
-Some people confuse the soba as buckwheat noodles, but the dish translates to fried noodles and uses wheat style ramen noodles.
+Some people confuse the soba with buckwheat noodles, but the dish translates to fried noodles and uses wheat-style ramen noodles.
 It first appeared in food stalls in Japan after world war ll.

 This recipe is a classic dish and rich in umami flavours.
 The pickled ginger garnish adds some acidity to it to balance out the strong umami flavour.

-The sauce is made with classic ingredients commonly used with beef like Worchester and oyster sauce, so I’ve decided to add one of my favourite cuts of steak, the rib eye.
+The sauce is made with classic ingredients commonly used with beef like Worcestershire and oyster sauce, so I’ve decided to add one of my favourite cuts of steak, the rib-eye.

 What Type of Beef to Use